warneat/image-compressor/README.md

 Reduce the file-size of your images on the backup device (NAS?) and shove them back to your phone.

 ### Notes:
-- The naming-Convention IMG_YYYYMMDD_xxxxxx.jpg is assumed (most common default on Android standard Camera-Apps).
+- The naming-Convention IMG_YYYYMMDD_xxxxxx.jpg is assumed (default for most Android Camera-Apps).
 - The image_compressor script only deals with .jpg files.
 - By default, file size will be reduced to about 25% of the original size, while maintaining acceptable quality.
 - No files will be deleted!
-- A directory 'IMG_compressed' is created wich will hold the subdirectories IMG_2019, IMG_2020 ... per year respectively.
+- A directory 'IMG_compressed' is created which will hold the subdirectories IMG_2019, IMG_2020 ... per year respectively.
-- .jpg files that do not fit the pattern (e.g. have weird numbers after the extension, as i experienced in my case) are copied without changes in file size.
+- .jpg files that do not fit the pattern (e.g. have weird numbers after the extension, as i experienced in my case) are copied without changes in file-size.
-- Files without '.jpg' are ignored.
+- Files without '.jpg' are being ignored.
-- The image_compressor does **not** run through subdirectories.
+- The image-compressor does **not** run through subdirectories.

 Simply place `image_compressor.py` at the place your pictures are sitting and run it.